joshuaiokua/vscode-env-exemplify/README.md

 ## Features

-- Monitors `.env` files for changes
+- Monitors `.env` files for changes.
-- Automatically creates or updates a copy of the `.env` file with the name `.env.example`
+- Automatically creates or updates a copy of the `.env` file with the name `.env.example` in the same directory whenever changes are saved to the `.env` file.
+- The `.env.example` file is created with all the keys from the `.env` file and empty values.
+- The `.env.example` file is updated with the keys from the `.env` file whenever changes are saved to the `.env` file.
+- The `.env.example` file is created only if the `.env` file is explicitly saved.

 <br>